Western Australian engineers have produced an innovative technology for the oil and gas industry that has relevance around the world.

 Chemical engineer Arman Siavashi has focused on building the apparatus as part of his PhD project.

-He tells create the key component of the apparatus is a Peltier-cooled copper tip, which is able to take accurate measurements from temperatures down to minus 185 degrees Celsius and pressures up to 300 atmospheres.
+He told create the key component of the apparatus is a Peltier-cooled copper tip, which is able to take accurate measurements from temperatures down to minus 185 degrees Celsius and pressures up to 300 atmospheres.

 “Imagine putting a glass of water in a freezer and monitoring it to try and predict where the freezing starts,” he said.